21 genera

 Flowers: May-July

-Distribution: Occurring on both sides of the Cascades in Washington; Yukon Territory to northern California, east to Montana and Colorado.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Yukon Territory to northern California, east to Montana and Colorado.

 Habitat: Shady woodlands and forests, from low elevations to mid-elevations in the mountains.